JLankfer13/Temporal-RFM-Analysis-and-K-means-Customer-Segmentation-Model/README.md

-# Jupyter Notebook associated to the following Business Analytics Msc Dissertation:
+# Jupyter Notebook associated with the following Business Analytics Msc Dissertation:

-Exploratory Research: Introducing Consumer Stability as an Informing Customer Segmentation Feature
+"Exploratory Research: Introducing Consumer Stability as an Informing Customer Segmentation Feature"

 This was completed during the 2021/22 Academic Year at the University of Nottingham.